trek10inc/jekyll-rocket/quickstart_guide.md

 ## Setting up AWS

-The easiest way to set things up in AWS to to use the provided CloudFormation template.
+The easiest way to set things up in AWS is to use the provided CloudFormation template.
 Check out [CloudFormation ReadMe](../master/cloudformation-readme.md).

 ## Deployments